rockthejvm/rockthejvm-site/src/content/articles/scala-3-match-types.md

 On the other hand, our `lastComponentOf` method allows the compiler to be flexible in terms of the returned type, depending on the type definition:

-- if the method takes a String argument, it returns a Char
+- If the method takes a String argument, it returns a Char
-- if it takes a BigInt argument, it returns an Int
+- If it takes a BigInt argument, it returns an Int
-- if it takes a `List[T]` argument, it returns a `T`
+- If it takes a `List[T]` argument, it returns a `T`

 Expressed this way, we see how we make the connection between argument and return type more loose, but still properly covered.